Ashina She'er: In the Tang army

 He submitted to the Tang with his followers in 635 and was immediately appointed as a general of the left guard.
 He was married to Princess Hengyang (衡陽公主), a sister of Emperor Taizong in 636.
 He participated in conquest of Turfan as a commander in 640.
 He later joined Goguryeo–Tang War (where he was wounded in action) and campaign against Xueyantuo.

 He personally led a Tang campaign against Kucha in 648 with a 100,000 strong Tiele cavalry.
 His deputy commanders were Qibi Heli (a Tiele chieftain who had also become a Tang general) and Guo Xiaoke.
 The campaign was a success but his deputy Guo was murdered by rebellious Kucheans.
 In retribution for his death, Ashina She'er ordered the execution of eleven thousand Kuchean inhabitants by decapitation.
 It was recorded that "he destroyed five great towns and with them many myriads of men and women... the lands of the west were seized with terror."
 After Kucha's defeat, Ashina dispatched a small force of light cavalry led by the lieutenant Xue Wanbei to Khotan, ruled by the king Yuchi Fushexin.
 The threat of an invasion convinced the King to visit the Tang court in person.
 He was made Duke Bi (毕国公) by Taizong for his successes.

 Later life

-He requested to buried alongside Taizong upon his death or to be appointed as the guard of his tomb.
+He requested to commit suicide and be buried alongside Taizong or to be appointed as the guard of his tomb.
 However, he was dissuaded from that by the new emperor Gaozong, who made him a general of the right guard.
 He died in 655 and was buried alongside Taizong.
 He was posthumously renamed Yuan (元).